Privacy Policy

 Where your actions violate any law of the United States or any other country that has jurisdiction over us, our Platform or our Terms of Use.

-We may disclose your information under the conditions listed in this paragraph to either individuals or entities and to any state or federal authority as necessary.
+We may disclose your information under the conditions listed in this paragraph, either to individuals or entities and to any state or federal authority, as necessary.

-10. Opt-out of receiving commercial, non-commercial and do-not-track communications
+10. Opt out of receiving commercial, non-commercial and do-not-track communications.

 If you choose to provide us with your contact information, you agree that we may send you text message and email communications.

-11. Third Parties
+11. Third parties

 By accessing a third party site through our Platform, you acknowledge that you are aware that these third party websites are not screened by us for privacy or security issues, and you release us from any liability for the conduct of these third party websites.

-Gadget Advisor is not responsible for the information collected or used by any advertiser or third party website.
+Belwi is not responsible for the information collected or used by any advertiser or third party website.

 You should review their Terms of Use and Privacy to understand how their information collection practices work.

-12. Security Measures
+12. Security measures

 We make reasonable efforts to protect your information through the use of physical and electronic security measures.